TheFreeWeb/thefreesearcherforlinux/README.md

 ```
 A simple windows CLI application for accessing ripped media.
 These are all checked by us, and are 100% safe.

+- FOR INSTRUCTIONS ON HOW TO USE, CHECK OUT https://github.com/WooRepo/FreeSearcher -

 -THIS IS A WORK IN PROGRESS!-

 ## Installation